khaleedgt/Pizza-Sales-/README.md

 The amount of orders made is 21350.

 ### 5. How much is the average pizzas per order?
+To find the average number of pizzas per order, we divide the total quantity of pizzas sold by the total number of orders.
+We cast both values as decimals to get a precise result
 ````sql
 SELECT CAST(
     CAST(SUM(quantity) AS DECIMAL(10,2)) /